Skip to main content

 Background

-1. Patients have access to information about the diagnostic imaging procedure
+1. Patients have access to information about the diagnostic imaging procedure;

-2. Risks are advised to the patient or substitute decision maker
+2. Risks are advised to the patient or substitute decision maker;

 5. Patient consent requirements reflect the risk attached to the diagnostic imaging procedure.

-• The potential risks and benefits
+• Potential risks of harm and benefits

-• The characteristics of the person giving consent.
+• Characteristics of the person giving consent

 Requirements